future timeline technology singularity humanity predictions events 2020 2050 2100

 In the USA, tobacco use peaked in the early 1960s with nearly 45% of adults smoking regularly.
 As the health risks became more apparent, efforts were made by government, public health advocates, grassroots organisations and others to raise awareness.
 These campaigns were remarkably successful in stemming the rates of smoking and tobacco-related disease and death.
 Smoking was banned in aeroplanes, office buildings and later in public locations such as bars and restaurants.
 Strict laws on the advertising of tobacco products and their use in movies and television were also introduced.
 In addition, improvements were made in the availability and efficacy of smoking cessation aids and pharmaceuticals.

-By the early 1990s, the number of US adult smokers had plunged to 25% and by 2010 the figure was down to 20%.
+By the early 90s, the number of US adult smokers had plunged to 25% and by 2010 the figure was down to 20%.
 By 2020, smoking in public was banned across every US state and in many other countries around the world, with smoking rates continuing to decline.

 Efforts continued over the following two decades and once again proved to be highly successful.
-The costs of government interventions were surprisingly small - less than 50 US cents per person, per year, in countries such as India and China.
+The costs of government interventions were surprisingly small, less than 50 US cents per person per year in countries such as India and China.
 By 2040, less than 5% of the global population is smoking.*

 tobacco eradication future 2040 cigarettes smoking trends 2020